kizu/kizu.ru/_posts/en/issues/2013-01-30-going-jekyll.md

 With Jekyll you can just create a file in markdown, add a YAML front matter to it — and start writing.
 After pushing this file to the repo on GitHub, the whole site would be regenerated and you'll see the corresponding post both as a page on your site and in all the listings on other pages as well.
 And you could push your changes from any place: you could even use just GitHub's site for this or any web app using GitHub's API.

-And another thing I need to mention right from the start: a lot of things that I'll describe in the next articles could be made _so mush_ easier using plugins.
+And another thing I need to mention right from the start: a lot of things I'll describe in the next articles could be made _so mush_ easier using plugins.
 But I won't use an easy way — I'd like to make everything in a way more people could use it: even in places where the plugins are disabled — as on GitHub Pages.

 ## “Hello world”